Fudan-iGEM/2025-wiki/pages/model.md

 - Promoter Selection: The model recommends using a pulsed, medium-intensity expressed promoter, providing a clear direction for experimental screening.
 Ultimately, we selected the ASH1_AIpro promoter[^7], optimized through deep learning algorithms.
 This promoter is induced only during the late M phase, enabling pulsed expression and ensuring that mRNA is synthesized at the appropriate time, with precise localization of the mRNA in the daughter cell through the ASH1 3' UTR[^13].
 - Fluorescent Timer Selection: The model suggested the use of Fast-FT, leading to our experimental choice of Fast-FT ([modified mCherry](/improve/)).
 This fluorescent protein undergoes a time-dependent color shift: initially emitting blue fluorescence (excitation/emission peaks: 403/466 nm) and gradually transitioning to red (excitation/emission peaks: 583/606 nm), thereby enabling visual tracking of temporal progression.

-In the actual construction, we assembled the TU Timer system, which consists of: Ash1_AIpro, modified mCherry fluorescent protein, Ash1 3' UTR, and the ScENO1 terminator.
-After introducing the TU Timer into yeast cells, we analyzed the red and blue fluorescence intensity changes over time using flow cytometry, with the specific results presented on the [results](/results/) page.
+In the actual wet-lab experiments, we assembled the [TU Timer](/part-collection/#fluorescent-timer), which consists of: [Ash1_AIpro](https://registry.igem.org/parts/bba-25vhxknl), [modified mCherry fluorescent protein](https://registry.igem.org/parts/bba-25tqg9wz), [Ash1 3' UTR](https://registry.igem.org/parts/bba-25aidl8p), and [the ScENO1 terminator](https://parts.igem.org/Part:BBa_K2753051).
+After introducing the TU Timer into yeast cells, we analyzed the red and blue fluorescence intensity changes over time using fluoresence microscopy.

-[Experimental data](/results/) show that under the 30°C cultivation conditions, the trend in blue-red fluorescence color change of the TU Timer aligns with the model's predictions, effectively guiding the [experiment's progress](/experiments/) and ensuring [success on the first attempt](/results/).

-The successful coupling of [model predictions](#modeling-results) with [experimental validation](/results/) demonstrates that our proposed [AI-enhanced modeling framework](#ai-aided-validation-of-model-predictions) significantly improves the predictability of designs, achieving "first-attempt success."
+The successful coupling of [model predictions](#modeling-results) with [experimental validation](/results/) demonstrates that our proposed [AI-enhanced modeling framework](#ai-aided-validation-of-model-predictions) significantly improves the predictability of designs, achieving "first-attempt success".
 This provides a reproducible new paradigm for synthetic biology, greatly optimizing the traditional Design-Build-Test-Learn cycle.

 ## Improvement Log